Bachelor of Pharmacy

 • Equalised transcript is required for students who have graduated from international institutions.

-• English Language Proficiency: Minimum English Language requirement is 45 in PTE, 5.5 in IELTS -64in ibt-TOEFL or 95 in Duolingo.
+• English Language Proficiency: Minimum English Language entry level is 45 in PTE, 5.5 in IELTS 64, in ibt-TOEFL or 95 in Duolingo. and progression required English score is 50 in PTE, 6.0 in IELTS, 74 in ibt-TOEFL or 105 in Duolingo.

 • Applicants dismissed for any reason from any university, school or college will not be considered.